d0tTino/GeneCoder/docs/installation.md

 ## Docker Dev Container

-Build the Docker image and run the tests inside it:
+The repository ships with a Visual Studio Code Dev Container configuration.
+You can still build the image and run the tests manually:

 ```bash
 docker build -t genecoder .
 docker run --rm -e SKIP_PACKAGING_TESTS=1 genecoder poetry run pytest -q
 ```

-Open the repository in Visual Studio Code using the `.devcontainer` folder to work in the same environment with all optional GUI and web extras installed.
+To hack on GeneCoder in the same environment, install the **Dev Containers** extension in VS Code and select **Reopen in Container** when prompted.
+The container extends the project `Dockerfile` and includes Node and other helpful development tools.

 ## Mamba-Based Setup